microsoft/qsharp/katas/content/multi_qubit_gates/two_qubit_gate_2/solution.md

 Firstly we notice that we are dealing with an unentangled pair of qubits.
-In vector form this is:
-In vector form the transformation we need is

 In vector form the transformation we need is
 $$
 \frac{1}{2}\begin{bmatrix}1\\\ 1\\\ 1\\\ 1\\\ \end{bmatrix}